CoryWBoris/AbletonAutoColor/README.md

 **Future Updates:**

-I have officially released <a href="https://coryboris.gumroad.com/l/TrueAutoColor">TrueAutoColor</a>, hosted by gumroad.com - check it out!
+I have officially released <a href="https://coryboris.gumroad.com/l/TrueAutoColor">TrueAutoColor</a> for both Mac AND Windows, hosted by gumroad.com - check it out!
 I think you will like the additional features it brings, such as:
 -clips coloring automatically based on track color
 -custom layout creating software with a simple and easy to use interface accurate to the colors of Ableton Live.
 In other words, bijection color selection!
 -light cpu usage and, like AbletonAutoColor, **doesn't need to run in the background to change track and clip colors**
--as well as the ability to load a layout without restarting ableton
+-a NEW 'Contains Mode' which allows you to use a keyword rather than an explicit name to change track and clip colors -as well as the ability to load a layout without restarting ableton
 ...and more